osamamousa204/Learning-journal-201/Read-01.md

 (and older versions of IE), extra JavaScript is needed, which is available free from Google.

 ## Process & Design
 ### Who is the Site For?
 Target Audience: individuals
 * What is the age range of your target audience?
 * Will your site appeal to more women or men?
 What is the mix?
 * Which country do your visitors live in?
 * Do they live in urban or rural areas?
 * What is the average income of visitors?
 * What level of education do they have?
 Target Audience: Companies
 What is the size of the company or relevant department?
 * What is the position of people in the company who visit your site?
 * Will visitors be using the site for themselves or for someone else?
 * How large is the budget they control?

 ### Why People Visit YOUR Website?
 ##### Specific Goals:
-  * Do they want general
-    information / research (such
-    as background on a topic /
-    company), or are they after
-    something specific (such as a
-    particular fact or information
-    on a product)?
+* Do they want general information / research (suchas background on a topic /company), or are they after something specific (such as a particular fact or information on a product)?
 * Are they already familiar with the service or product that you offer or do they need to be introduced to it?

 #### Design
 Getting your message across using design
 ##### Prioritizing :
-          If everything on a page appeared
-          in the same style, it would be much harder to understand.
-(Key
-          messages would not stand out.)
+If everything on a page appeared in the same style, it would be much harder to understand.
+(Key messages would not stand out.)
 By making parts of the page
-          look distinct from surrounding
-          content, designers draw
-          attention to (or away from)
+look distinct from surrounding content, designers draw attention to (or away from) those items.
-          those items.
 #### Organizing :
 Grouping together related
 content into blocks or chunks
 makes the page look simpler
 (and easier to understand).
 Users should be able to
 identify the purpose of each
 block without processing each
 individual item.